- 2014 NJCAA National Tournament Runner-up

 - 10 NJCAA All-Americans, 20 NFCA All-Americans

-Kevin Fagan enters his sixth season as head softball coach at the College of Central Florida.
-He has produced eight NJCAA All-Americans in five years at the helm.
+Kevin Fagan enters his seventh season as head softball coach at the College of Central Florida.
+He has produced 10 NJCAA All-Americans and 20 NFCA All-Americans in six years at the helm.

-In five seasons as head coach, Fagan has amassed an astounding 267-56 record (101-19 conference record), winning more than 82 percent of his games.
-The three-time Mid-Florida Conference coach of the year has kept the Lady Patriot softball program at the forefront of the national spotlight, ranking Top 10 in NJCAA Division I Poll for eight consecutive weeks during the 2018 season, ranking as high as No. 5.
-The Lady Patriots also clinched a state tournament spot for a fifth consecutive year.
+In six seasons as head coach, Fagan has amassed an astounding 325-67 record (124-20 conference record), winning more than 82 percent of his games.
+The four-time Mid-Florida Conference coach of the year has kept the Lady Patriot softball program at the forefront of the national spotlight, ranking in the Top 10 in NJCAA Division 1 Poll for most of the year and finishing ranked 3rd.

 In the circle, Fagan’s pitching staff finished No. 3 in the state, No. 6 in the nation for lowest earned run average (1.70).
 Fagan developed his third Mid-Florida Conference Pitcher of the Year in Lindsay Markham-Rosario.
 Markham-Rosario led the state and nation in total wins (29), while finishing No. 3 in the FCSAA, Top 10 in NJCAA in total strikeouts (227) and ERA (0.98).

 Eleven players garnered MFC All-Conference honors, most of any school, while six picked up All-State honors at the conclusion of the 2018 season.
 In the classroom, 11 players received MFC All-Academic team honors and nine were named to the FCSAA All-Academic team.